ulfschneider/breakdown/README.md

 Select then in the Packages menu **Breakdown / Pull to JIRA** to create new issues inside of JIRA.
 First, in Atom you create one issue per line.
 Each new issue must contain at least the JIRA issuetype and the summary.
 To create a new epic, containing a new story which again contains a new sub-task, you would write in Atom:

 ```
-Epic This is a new epic
+Epic This will become a new epic
-  Story This is a new story inside of a new epic
+  Story This will become a new story inside of a new epic
-    Sub This is a new sub-task inside of a new story inside of a new epic
+    Sub This will become a new sub-task inside of a new story inside of a new epic
 ```

 Currently you cannot modify already created issues - it´s only possible to create new issues.
 Any push will always be followed by an automatical pull.